inasafe/inasafe-doc/docs/source/training/curriculum/osm-beginner-toolkit.rst

 Workshop Strategies
 ^^^^^^^^^^^^^^^^^^^
-1. Methods applied in this workshop is participatory teaching, emphasizes on full participation of the participant in every section and activities during the workshop, instead of lecture method.
+1. Methods applied in this workshop are participatory teaching, emphasizes on full participation of the participant in every section and activities during the workshop, instead of lecture method.
 2. Participants oriented.